 Workshop / Summer School

 In all regions of the Mediterranean, classical antiquity still today offers numerous references to highlight and discuss the ancient maritime world both in detail and in a broader perspective.
-As a combination of workshop, summer school and sailing excursion – and open to all fields of classical studies – the event offers an insight into the ancient maritime world of a particular region and its specifics as well as corresponding overall contexts and developments.
+As a combination of workshop, summer school and sailing excursion – and open to all fields of classical studies – the events offer an insight into a particular region with its maritime developments as well as its specific maritime features.

 As a workshop, each participant will give a presentation on a specific topic, their own ideas or certain research aspects, which will be presented and discussed in the context of the journey and the places visited.
 A practice-oriented discussion of the topics results not least from the format of the event as a sailing excursion.